mnemonic-bit/BTRCP/README.md

 folder (which is possibly hosted on a different machine), and a list of exceptions to exclude from the backup.

 An example for backing up the users' home folder, and the `/etc` foder to a locally mounted backup device.
-Please note that with the option `--strategy 3` we assume that the device mounted to `/mnt/backupdev` is formatted with the BTRFS file system.
+Depending on the file system used to format `/mnt/backupdev`, BTRCP chooses between strategy 2 (using rsync in a classical way between source and destianation) and strategy 3 (i.e. BTRCP creates subvolumes in the destination for each timestamp when a backup is made).

 ```
 $> btrcp.py \
     --source-dir /home \
     --source-dir /etc \
     --dest-dir /mnt/backupdev/ \
-    --strategy 3 \
     --days-off 2 \
     --stay-on-fs
 ```

 Another example call which backs up the whole file system starting form its root, excluding device nodes and proc pseudo file system sub-folders.
+In this example we use explicitly strategy 3, which will fail if the destination device is not formatted with the BTRFS file system.

 ```
 $> btrcp.py \